-A water permit allows an applicant to obtain a building permit and set a water meter or intensify water use on an existing connection.
-A water permit is also needed to set additional water meters or to change the size of an existing water meter.
-Normally, permits can be processed within a week if there are no deed restrictions required (deed restrictions take 1 to 3 weeks to prepare, review and record.)
+A Water Permit allows an applicant to obtain a building permit and set a water meter or intensify water use on an existing connection.
+A Water Permit is also needed to set additional water meters or to change the size of an existing water meter.
+Normally, permits can be processed within a week if there are no deed restrictions required (deed restrictions take 1 to 3 days to prepare, review and record.)

 A note about commercial changes in use:

-Builders/owners of new and existing commercial buildings should be informed of the possible need for a water permit when tenant changes occur.
-All intensifications in use according to District Rule 24, Table II require water permits.
+Builders/owners of new and existing commercial buildings should be informed of the possible need for a Water Permit when tenant changes occur.
+All intensification in use according to District Rule 24, Table II, require Water Permits.
 Due to differences in use definitions, the District may consider a building/lease space to have changed use even when the city/county may not.
 A quick check with the District permit office staff will clarify whether a water permit is needed.